diacritics-owo/pride-sheep/README.md

 <img src="images/ingame.png" alt="a screenshot showing a trans flag sheep in-game" />

+## Adding Your Own Textures

+To add your own pride flags, create a resource pack.
+Use the texture `minecraft:textures/entity/sheep/sheep_fur.png` as a template and put your textures in `pride-sheep:textures/entity/sheep/` (must be PNGs).
+Sheep named `pride_` and then the file name will show your custom texture.

 ## Usage

 Naming a sheep `pride_` suffixed with any of the following will change the